veniva/number-algorithms/README.md

 ## Description
 This is a console application that prints out a multiplication table of number sequence calculated by different algorithms.
-Currently if implements the prime numbers and fibonacci numbers algorithms.
+Currently it implements the prime numbers and fibonacci numbers algorithms.

 The first row prints out the prime or fibonacci numbers.